jonnor/datascience-master/tip360/report.md

 that takes part in a wireless sensor network.

-The device must be able to measure sound level continiously and log measurements to a centralized system.
+The device must be able to measure sound level continiously and log the measurements to a centralized system.

 The system should allow to alert interested parties when sound level exceeds define threshold.

 The captured data should include neccesary information to help identify the source noise pollution.